 The International Graduate Student Issues Committee (IGSIC) is a SOGS committee which explores and addresses the concerns of incoming and returning international graduate students.
 IGSIC also organizes a number of social functions throughout the year in order to foster a strong community between international students.
 International students are also more than welcome to take part in the Orientation and Social Committee (OSC) events.

-This year, SOGS ran a general Tax Info session for graduate students by inviting our Account, Michael King, to answer questions about graduate student taxes.
+- In 2016-17, Michael King, SOGS Accountant, ran a general Tax Info session for graduate students.
 His newsletter can be found here.
 IGSIC hopes to work with the IESC to run a specific Tax info session for international graduate students next year.

 If you are interested in getting involved with the committee, or wish to put forward suggestions for pursuing issues concerning international graduate students or potential events, please contact the IGSIC Chair or the VP Student Services.
 We also strongly encourage SOGS International Graduate Students to join the committee’s Facebook group: https://www.facebook.com/groups/Western.SOGS.IGSIC/ for up-to-date information.